PerceptiLabs/perceptilabs-operator/README.md

     make submit-to-redhat
     ```
     ... this can take a while, depending on your internet connection.
+    It will prompt you to do some manual steps.
+These are important.

 1. Go to the RedHat "Certified Technology Portal" and make sure the
    new version shows up and that scans go smoothly: